+Appendix I of the BWM Convention reads as follows:

+Method of ballast water management used Date installed (if applicable) (dd/mm/yyyy) Name of manufacturer (if applicable) he principal ballast water management method(s) employed on this ship is/are: ☐ in accordance with regulation D-1 □ in accordance with regulation D-2 (describe) \Box the ship is subject to regulation D-4 □ other approach in accordance with regulation

+Interpretation

-Appendix I of the BWM Convention reads as follows: "Method of ballast water management used The principal ballast water management method(s) employed on this ship is/are: ☐ in accordance with regulation D-1 ☐ in accordance with regulation D-2 (describe) Interpretation For a ship which is occasionally engaged in an international voyage and is not intending to discharge ballast water back to the original location, having been granted an exemption by its Administration taking into account BWM.2/Circ.52/Rev.1, on the condition that the ship implements the D-1 standard in lieu of the D-2 standard, the principal ballast water management method(s) employed is: " other approach in accordance with regulation D-1 taking into account BWM.2/Circ.52/Rev.1 ."
-2 For a ship granted an exemption in accordance with regulation A-4 of the BWM Convention, the principal ballast water management method employed on the ship is: "⊠ other approach in accordance with regulation A-4."
-For a ship which is fitted with a BWMS on board and is certified in accordance with the D-2 standard, even if the ship will also use other ballast water management methods as contingency measures, as reflected in its Ballast Water Management Plan, the principal ballast water management method employed on this ship is: "⊠ in accordance with regulation D-2 (describe)"
+1 For a ship which is occasionally engaged in an international voyage and is not intending to discharge ballast water back to the original location, having been granted an exemption by its Administration taking into account BWM.2/Circ.52/Rev.1, on the condition that the ship implements the D-1 standard in lieu of the D-2 standard, the principal ballast water management method(s) employed is:

+" \boxtimes other approach in accordance with regulation D-1 taking into account BWM.2/Circ.52/Rev.1."

+2 For a ship granted an exemption in accordance with regulation A-4 of the BWM Convention, the principal ballast water management method employed on the ship is:

+" \boxtimes other approach in accordance with regulation A-4."

+3 For a ship which is fitted with a BWMS on board and is certified in accordance with the D-2 standard, even if the ship will also use other ballast water management methods as contingency measures, as reflected in its Ballast Water Management Plan, the principal ballast water management method employed on this ship is:

-- For a ship which has employed an "other approach" in accordance with regulation B-3.6 or B-3.7 of the BWM Convention, the Ballast Water Management Plan should describe the other approach that has been approved for the ship. - In the case of an Administration that requires its ships which are subject to equivalent compliance under regulation A-5 to carry International Ballast Water Management Certificates, those certificates should refer to regulation A-5 in the item "other approach" as their principal ballast water management method employed.
+4 For a ship which has employed an "other approach" in accordance with regulation B-3.6 or B-3.7 of the BWM Convention, the Ballast Water Management Plan should describe the other approach that has been approved for the ship.

+5 In the case of an Administration that requires its ships which are subject to equivalent compliance under regulation A-5 to carry International Ballast Water Management Certificates, those certificates should refer to regulation A-5 in the item "other approach" as their principal ballast water management method employed.

-REVISED UNIFIED INTERPRETATION OF PARAGRAPH 4.4.6.1 OF THE NO_x TECHNICAL CODE 2008
+REVISED UNIFIED INTERPRETATION OF PARAGRAPH 4.4.6.1 OF THE NO_X TECHNICAL CODE 2008